 It’s Like Being In The Shark Tank, Only Different

 - True experts leave feeling empowered.

-Or are you now “hooked on the intelligence and insight” of your consultant or advisor?
+Or are you now “hooked on your consultant or advisor’s intelligence and insight”?

 FACT: You need to be able TO THINK on your own.
-It’s fine to seek betterment or refinment, but you do need to be able to solve problems, observe intelligently and extrapolate quickly.
+It’s OK to seek betterment or refinement, but you need to be able to solve problems, observe intelligently and extrapolate quickly.